stepanataccolade/docsv2/sources/pipelines_overview.md

 Deployment pipelines are available as part of your organizational or personal subscription on Shippable.
 Every Subscription will have 'Pipelines' tab on your Subscription page which will let you add and manage your deployment pipelines.

-You are limited to configuring one environment per subscription today.
-For example, if you run 2 Test environments, one Beta, and one Production environment, you will need 4 subscriptions.
+**You are limited to configuring one environment per subscription today.** For example, if you run 2 Test environments, one Beta, and one Production environment, you will need 4 subscriptions.
 This limitation of one environment per subscription will be removed in the next few weeks and you will be able to create multiple environments in a single subscription.

 By default, you get one free pipeline per subscription.
 You can add more pipelines as explained in the [Plans and Pricing section](gs_plans.md)

 ### What is a Pipeline?

-In simple terms, a pipeline is the lifecycle for a unit of deployment, aka 'cell'.
-A cell is always deployed at one time and on the same node.
+In simple terms, a pipeline is the lifecycle for a unit of deployment, aka 'Cell'.
+A Cell is always deployed at one time and on the same node.
 What constitutes a cell is unique to your case.
 It can be a microservice, a service, or even your entire application.

 A monolithic application is likely to need just one pipeline while a microservices based application might need tens or hundreds of pipelines.
 Most real world applications lie somewhere in the middle of this spectrum.